-"I am an experienced investment funds lawyer who specialises in the implications of new regulatory developments for our financial sponsor clients.
+"I am an experienced investment funds lawyer who specialises in the implications of new legal and regulatory developments for our financial sponsor clients.
 I am also interested in how legal tech can support our delivery of best-in-class legal advice."

 Education and qualifications